 5 Questions to Ask Your Web Designer About SEO

-I got a very distraught phone call from a wedding photographer last year.
-In her 8th year of business, after an expensive website redesign, her leads had dried up.
+I got a very distraught SEO inquiry from a wedding photographer a couple years ago.
+After she had poured money into an expensive website redesign, her leads had dried up.

 She was panicking about bookings for the next season.